Why do Nevada homeowners need a whole house generator: Safeguarding against extreme weather power outages

 Whole house generators come in different sizes and fuel types.
 Natural gas and propane are popular choices for standby generators.
 These systems kick in automatically when the power fails, keeping your lights on and your appliances working.
-For homes with solar panels, a generator can serve as a backup when solar energy isn't enough.

 A whole house generator can be a smart investment, as it protects your family from the discomfort and potential dangers of prolonged outages.
 Plus, it keeps your home's systems functioning, preventing issues like frozen pipes in winter or food spoilage in summer.